-- Reviews work orders for accuracy using in depth knowledge of company’s SOPs.
+- Reviews work orders for accuracy using in-depth knowledge of the company’s SOPs.

-- Preforms microbial water testing for Heterotrophic plate counts, screen for E.coli / Coliforms & Fecal Coliforms.
+- Performs microbial water testing for Heterotrophic plate counts, screens for E.coli / Coliforms & Fecal Coliforms.

-- Maintain an inventory of media, reagent and other supplies and submit purchase requests for items as needed.
+- Maintain an inventory of media, reagents,s and other supplies and submit purchase requests for items as needed.

 - Ensure the appropriate funding information for delivery services and purchase requests.

-- Contribute in the writing of grant proposals and grant updates for the Medical Microbiology laboratory section.
+- Contribute to the writing of grant proposals and grant updates for the Medical Microbiology laboratory section.